Here's some essential items to take to ensure your child has a good night when camping.

-It’s important that you setup the sleeping area properly so that they don’t get too cold at night.
-We have a separate article on how to set-up your tent’s sleeping area.
+You must set up the sleeping area properly so that they don’t get too cold at night.
+We have a separate article on how to set up your tent’s sleeping area.

-In essence you want to make sure that you insulate under their sleeping bag as well as on top if it gets cold.
-It’s not like at home where you can just put an extra blanket on top.
+In essence, you want to ensure that you insulate under their sleeping bag and on top if it gets cold.
+Unlike at home, where you can just put an extra blanket on top.